Help protect your family’s future. Enter your zip code to get your free quote today!

 Life Insurance Overview

-Life insurance is a way for families to protect themselves from financial burden in the event of a person’s death.
-Life insurance policyholders pay a premium and elect a beneficiary who will be eligible for payout if they die.
-Life insurance may entitle the policyholder to protections and benefits such as:
+Life insurance is a way for families to make up for the loss of income they experience when a loved one dies.
+Life insurance policyholders pay a premium and elect a beneficiary who will be eligible for payout if they pass away.
+Life insurance may entitle the policyholder to:

 Types of Life Insurance

-The most common types of life insurance are whole life and term life.
-Whole life insurance (also known as permanent life insurance) covers policyholders for their lifespan and may generate cash value over time.
+The most common types of life insurance are permanent life and term life.
+Whole life insurance (also known as permanent life insurance) covers policyholders for their lifespan (assuming they pay their premiums on time and in full) and may generate cash value over time.

 Term life insurance offers coverage for a specific amount of time, which can range from one to 30 years.
 In general, term life insurance premiums are lower than permanent life insurance premiums.